IBM/aspera-cli/docs/README.md

 ![Hootput the Owl](mascot.svg)

-Hootput lives in the terminal, watching over every command with wide, unblinking eyes.
-Known for concise output and sharp insight, this owl thrives where others get lost in the dark.
-It doesn’t chatter; it hoots—clear, precise, and always on time.

-Like `ascli`, Hootput is built for action: launching transfers, parsing options, and navigating APIs without hesitation.
-Light on feathers but heavy on wisdom, it turns complexity into simple one-liners.
-When you hear Hootput’s call, you know your data is already in flight.

----

 "Hey, I’m `ascli` - your data’s personal courier.
 I don’t do flashy dashboards; I’m happiest in a terminal window.
 Hand me a command, and I’ll zip your files across the network faster than you thought possible.